wp-plugins/woocommerce-superfaktura/README.txt

 == Description ==

 SuperFaktura extension for WooCommerce enables you to create invoices using third-party online app SuperFaktura.

 SuperFaktura is an online invoicing system for small business owners available in Slovakia ([superfaktura.sk](http://www.superfaktura.sk/)) and Czech Republic ([superfaktura.cz](http://www.superfaktura.cz/)).

-You can read more about SuperFaktura API integration at [superfaktura.sk/api](http://www.superfaktura.sk/api/)
+Main features of WooCommerce Superfaktura include:

+* Automatically create invoices in SuperFaktura.
+* Add fields for invoice details to WooCommerce Checkout form.
+* Link to the invoice is added to
+	* Customer notification email sent by WooCommerce
+	* Order detail
+	* WooCommerce My Account page
+* Set your own rules, when proforma or real invoice should be generated.
+Want to send proforma invoice on order creation and real invoice after payment?
+We got that covered.
+* Custom invoice numbering.

-**This plugin isn’t directy associated with superfaktura.sk, s.r.o. or with superfaktura cz, s.r.o. or oficially supported by their developers.**
+This plugin is not directly associated with superfaktura.sk, s.r.o. or with superfaktura cz, s.r.o. or oficially supported by their developers.

 Created by [Ján Bočínec](http://bocinec.sk/) with the support of [Slovak WordPress community](http://wp.sk/) and [WordPress agency Webikon](http://www.webikon.sk/).

-Find more Woocommerce extensions (payment gateways, invoicing…) here [PlatobneBrany.sk](http://platobnebrany.sk/)
+For priority support and more Woocommerce extensions (payment gateways, invoicing…) check [PlatobneBrany.sk](http://platobnebrany.sk/)

 == Installation ==

-1. Upload the entire `superfaktura` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Upload the entire SuperFaktura folder *woocommerce-superfaktura* to the /wp-content/plugins/ directory (or use WordPress native installer in Plugins -> Add New Plugin).
+And activate the plugin through the 'Plugins' menu in WordPress.
+2. Visit your SuperFaktura account and get an API key
+3. Set your SuperFaktura Account Email and API key in *WooCommerce -> Settings -> SuperFaktura*

 == Screenshots ==
 Coming soon.

 == Frequently Asked Questions ==

-= Invoice is NOT created automatically =
+= Invoice is not created automatically =

-Check the settings in WooCommerce -> Settings -> SuperFaktura.
+Check the settings in *WooCommerce -> Settings -> SuperFaktura* You should fill your Account Email, API key and set the Order status in which you would like to create the invoice.

 = Invoice is marked as paid =

 Status of the payment is related to Order status.
+When an invoice is created with the status “On-Hold”, it will not be marked as paid.
+When an invoice is created with the status “Completed”, it will be marked as paid.

+= The plugin stopped working and I don’t know why! =

+This usually happens when you change your login email address.
+The email address in *WooCommerce -> Settings -> SuperFaktura* must be the same as the one you use to log in to SuperFaktura.

+= Where can I find more information about SuperFaktura API? =

+You can read more about SuperFaktura API integration at [superfaktura.sk/api](http://www.superfaktura.sk/api/)

 == Changelog ==